 Over time, your tires will gradually wear off along with their overall performance.
 Aside from the date of manufacture, one thing to consider in changing tires is their tread wear condition.
 Always check the tread depth of each of your tires at least once a month.

-Furthermore, you can also see issues with other car components just by looking at your tire’s wear condition.
+Furthermore, you can see issues with other car components by looking at your tire’s wear condition.
 If you have observed uneven tire wear in your car or having to change tires so soon, it may be due to the following:

 1. Loose or worn suspension components